 SPECS average speed camera systems use Automatic Number Plate Recognition (ANPR) digital technology combined with infrared illumination to record and track vehicles across a defined stretch of road.
-Each SPECS camera is fitted with infrared illuminators, allowing the system to operate around the clock in all weather and lighting conditions, day or night.
+Each SPECS camera is fitted with infrared illuminators, allowing the system to operate around the clock in all weather and lighting conditions.
+Unlike fixed-point cameras that measure speed at a single location, SPECS cameras work in pairs or groups - positioned at least 200 metres apart - and calculate a driver's average speed across the distance between them.

 The growth in SPECS usage has been dramatic.
 In 2013, approximately 127 miles of UK roads were monitored by average speed cameras.
 Research obtained by the BBC's The One Show found that by 2016, 51 permanently managed stretches of road covered around 263 miles - more than double in just three years.
 This expansion reflects falling installation costs: a SPECS zone that cost around £1.5 million per mile in the early 2000s had fallen to approximately £100,000 per mile by 2016.